 This page details how I use APRS to transmit my location when out and about in the car, on the bike or walking.

-I generally use it for long journeys as a tracking tool for relatives or other operators – If I’m out ‘n’ about and in a beaconing frame of mind, here’s the link to find me on APRS.fi as M0PZT-7.
+I generally use it for long journeys as a tracking tool for relatives or other operators – If I’m out ‘n’ about and in a beaconing frame of mind, you can find me on APRS.fi as M0PZT-7.

 I use APRSdroid which is a free application and works very well.
 It supports a number of connection methods to an APRS Server – you can use a full-duplex TCP link which continuously retrieves APRS server traffic or opt for an HTTP/UDP “send-only” method.
 The latter offers a significant reduction in mobile data used as well as extends the battery life.
 Due to the send-only connection, I won’t see any messages you send me.

 The app is SmartBeaconing which adjusts the beacon rate if I drive above 50mph, and decreases it if I go below 30mph.
 There are also addition beacons in this mode if I make a significant turn (ie: more than 15 degrees).